Last updated on August 11, 2020 by Sarmed Rahman

 Now we will increase local preference to 200 for the routes received from Router-

 router-a# conf t router-a(config)# route-map SET-LP permit 10 router-a(config-route-map)# set local-preference 200 router-a(config-route-map)# exit

-router-a(config)# route-map SET-LP permit 10

-router-a(config-router)# neighbor 10.10.13.3 route-map SET-LP in
+router-a(config)# router bgp 100 router-a(config-router)# neighbor 10.10.13.3 route-map SET-LP in

 Let's verify that the changes have taken effect.